 With 51.3MP, the X1D offers a higher resolution than the 2000D (24MP), but the X1D nevertheless has larger individual pixels (pixel pitch of 5.30μm versus 3.72μm for the 2000D) due to its larger sensor.
 However, the 2000D is a somewhat more recent model (by 1 year and 8 months) than the X1D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the X1D has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the X1D offers substantially better image quality than the 2000D (overall score 31 points higher).
 The advantage is based on 3.6 bits higher color depth, 2.9 EV in additional dynamic range, and 2.2 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 2000D provides a higher frame rate than the X1D.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 2000D provides a higher frame rate than the X1D.
 It can shoot video footage at 1080/30p, while the Hasselblad is limited to 1080/25p.